JanWilczek/wolf-sound-blog/_posts/podcast/2025-11-30-kurt-werner.md

 From this episode, you will learn:

-1. How Kurt’s early musical and DIY electronics experiments led him toward audio DSP.
+1. How Kurt’s early musical and DIY electronics experiments led him toward audio DSP
 1. How was it like to study at CCRMA under Julius Smith, Jonathan Abel, and Ge Wang
-4. A clear, high-level explanation of Wave Digital Filters, their origins, and why they matter in virtual analog modeling.
+4. A clear, high-level explanation of Wave Digital Filters, their origins, and why they matter in virtual analog modeling
-6. How these methods enable accurate modeling of real-world circuits, including iconic drum machines and analog hardware.
 7. Insights from his work at iZotope
 8. His current work at Soundtoys
-9. About creative music practices like circuit bending and 1-bit music
+9. Creative music practices like circuit bending and 1-bit music
-1. Do you need a PhD to work at an audio plugin company?
+1. Whether you need a PhD to work at an audio plugin company
-1. How does research feed into shipping products?
+1. How audio research translates into plugins
-10. Kurt’s advice for building a research career in audio, including the role of a PhD and how to stay productive.

 ### Tips & Advice

-1. Real DSP efficiency is not determined by counting adds and multiplies (as often done in research papers) -> always benchmark.
+1. A DSP algorithm's performance is not determined by counting adds and multiplies (as often done in research papers); you need a proper benchmark
-2. Becoming an audio research scientist requires demonstrated research ability, usually through a PhD or a publication-heavy Master’s, because companies expect proof that you can navigate the full research process.
+2. Getting a research position in the audio industry requires demonstarting research ability through
+    1. a PhD (or a very good Master’s thesis),
+    1. written papers
+    1. published papers
 3. A PhD is not required for DSP engineering roles; for these, practical C++ experience is often more valuable
-4. Strong research writing comes from deep reading, and understanding the full history of a topic is essential for producing meaningful papers and effective related-work sections.
-5. When modeling nonlinear circuits you must warm up the system before audio begins, and WDFs are most efficient for reactive circuits but perform poorly on large resistive networks.
+1. To write good papers, you need to read a lot of other papers, understand them, and critically analyze them; "You need to read all the papers" 😉
+1. In your WDF models, consider that the circuit must warm up before proper audio samples processing can start; slamming a battery (even a virtual one) into a circuit will always produce a sharp transient!
 6. Attending conferences like DAFX is important not only for being up-to-date with the latest research, but also for career prospects

-This episode was recorded on __________
+This episode was recorded on February 25, 2025.

 ## References